 The CIE note that it considers "that it is more important that the processes are transparent and allow for open consultation than that the review be done by a particular agency.
 However, the independent regulator may be better able to ensure that reviews occur in this way, because this is the common structure used for other pricing reviews.
 The transparency of arrangements used by government departments has traditionally been far lower than those used by independent regulators."

-Who should undertake periodic reviews of taxi fare setting and indexation?
+The Regulator asked stakeholders who should undertake periodic reviews of taxi fare setting and indexation?